Troubleshooting

 Solutions: Some furnace noises have simple DIY solutions.
 Rattling sounds might be fixed by tightening loose panels or screws, while whistling noises could mean it’s time to replace your air filter.
 However, exercise caution: never attempt to fix banging, booming, or metal scraping sounds yourself, as these typically indicate serious problems requiring professional repair.
 When in doubt, prioritize safety and contact a licensed HVAC technician.

 When to Call a Professional: Don’t take chances with strange furnace noises.
-While some have simple fixes like a loose screw or a filter change, the majority of noises will need professional inspection and repair.
+While some have simple fixes like a loose screw or a filter change, the majority of noises will need professional inspection and furnace repair.
 Remember, any strange sounds accompanied by gas odors need to be fixed immediately for your safety.

 Furnace Turns On and Off Frequently (Short Cycling)